Childcare in White Plains: What Parents Are Working With

 Private After-School Programs: There are independently run after-school programs near the White Plains school district that pick up from multiple schools.
 Some focus on enrichment (arts, sports, STEM), while others are general care.
 These are worth looking into if the school's in-house program is full or if you want something more specialized.

 Before-School Care: If you need early morning coverage before the school day starts, options are more limited.
-Some school programs open at 7:00am or 7:30am for an additional fee.
-The Y also offers before-school programming.
+Some school programs open early for an additional fee.
 A babysitter or nanny for the morning slot is often the most flexible solution.

 Practical Tips for Finding a Spot in White Plains